jorgecnavarrom/BGClib/Readme.md

 Other features:

-* GenBank and binary [^1] input
+* GenBank, fasta and binary [^1] input
-* Input filters (default values tailored for antiSMASH output)
+* Input filters (default values tailored for antiSMASH output; based on file/BGC name)
-* Domain annotation using several hmm libraries.
+* Domain annotation using custom hmm libraries.
 * Save as binary files [^1]

 [^1]: Currently uses Python's Pickle module for serialization of `BGC` or `BGCCollection` objects from BGClib